How to Do Payroll in Nevada in 10 Steps

 Final Paycheck Laws

-Termination pay must be paid to an employee within three days of their date of termination.
-If the employee quits, you must pay final wages no later than their usual payday or seven days after the employee quits, whichever is earlier.
+Termination pay must be paid to an employee immediately—this is a new change for 2024, and it also applies to laid-off workers.
+Meanwhile, if the employee quits, you must pay final wages no later than their usual payday or seven days after the employee quits, whichever is earlier.

 Accrued Paid Time Off